placeholder

 As detailed earlier, private school fees can inflate significantly over the course of an education so there may be merit in locking in a lower cost by paying everything at the outlay.
 This is something that is offered by many schools.

-Some schools will also offer investment schemes, wherein parents/grandparents pay a lump sum in advance which is then invested by the school into low-risk investments.
+Some schools will also offer investment schemes, wherein parents or grandparents pay a lump sum in advance which is then invested by the school into low-risk investments.
 As private schools have charitable status, the returns on the investment will be tax-free.
 If you were to make the same investments yourself, you could have to pay tax on the growth.

 Family Investment Companies

-Often considered as an alternative to trusts, for those with larger amounts of investable wealth, this can be one of the advantages presented by a family investment company.
+Sometimes considered as an alternative to trusts, for those with larger amounts of investable wealth, properly structured they can be excellent planning tools for a family.

-Like adults, all children have a personal allowance of £12,570 which is the amount that can be paid annually as salary, free of any form of income tax.
-Similarly, they will also have a dividend allowance of £1,000 for the 2023/24 tax year.
+Like adults, all children have a personal allowance of £12,570 which can be earned tax free.
+Similarly, they will also have a dividend allowance of £500 for the 2025/26 tax year.

 Given that many school-age children are unlikely to have earnings using up the full extent of their allowances, allocating non-voting shares to children so that these allowances can be utilised can be an effective way to pay fees tax-efficiently, and make use of assets that are already generating capital growth or income for the company.